ivaltryek/configuration-readme/hashicorp-vault-kubernetes/README.md

         ```
     - Also **Don't Forget to add Generated Token's Policies in Token Section**.

-    - Add the **webappacl**  which was created in Access Policy early in the guide.
+    - Add the **ACL Policy Name**  which was created in Access Policy early in the guide.

 ## Here Vault Setup is completely done.
 To Inject vault agent in Kubernetes deployment please check the following references:
 ---